mssever/jekyll_build/README.md

   ought to work.
 * A properly set up Jekyll site which can be called using `bundle exec jekyll`
 * Octopress (for deployments)
+* Assumes that the Jekyll project uses two configuration files: `_config.yml` and `_config_production.yml`, with the former used for all the builds and the latter only for production builds.
+These files are currently hardcoded.

 The following Gemfile is known to work: